gtomitsuka/rn-phone-number-input/README.md

 #### Props
 * `manager` **(required)**: uses `InputManager` for logic
 * `toolbarStyles`: custom styles for native toolbar.
-Don't use unless absolutely necessary (and, if you do, prefer OS-specific code with `Platform.OS`).
-Can easily lead to compatibility issues.
+Avoid usage unless necessary and prefer OS-specific code with `Platform.OS`.
+Can lead to compatibility issues.
 * `pickerStyles`: custom styles for native picker.
-Don't use unless absolutely necessary (and, if you do, prefer OS-specific code with `Platform.OS`).
-Can easily lead to compatibility issues.
+Avoid usage unless necessary and prefer OS-specific code with `Platform.OS`.
+Can lead to compatibility issues.

+### `countries`
+Array of `Country` objects.
+For direct access to the list of countries used in this library.
+Format: `{ tel: '+1', name: 'United States', emoji: '🇺🇸', code: 'US'}`